robertozanchi/map-data-wrangling/README.md

 2016-04-03T21:25:12.648+0200	imported 287928 documents
 ```

-###2.
-Data analysis

-Within MongoDB I performed analysis of data using the following commands.

-Number of documents
+A quick database query confirms the existence of 287,928 items in the collection.

 ```
 > db.london.count()
 287928
 ```

+###2.
+Data analysis

+Within MongoDB I performed analysis of data using the following commands.

+####Number of entries

 Number of nodes
 ```